mhesemans/TetraKids-BlockParty/README.md

 ## User Stories

+- As a parent, I seek a game that offers a slower-paced and simplified gameplay experience for my young child.
+- As a child with autism, I desire a game devoid of internal stressors and overwhelming elements, allowing for focused and enjoyable gameplay.
+- As a casual gamer, I appreciate games that provide a relaxed gaming experience without time constraints or competitive pressure.
+- As an educator or therapist, I aim to utilize games as a tool for promoting motor skills and spatial thinking in children with special needs, integrating fun and accessible gameplay into teaching or therapy sessions.

+## Site Objectives

+- **Provide an Enjoyable and Accessible Gaming Experience:** The primary objective of the site is to offer users, particularly children and their families, an enjoyable and accessible gaming experience inspired by a popular block-based game.
+This experience should be inclusive and easy to understand for users of all ages and backgrounds.
+- **Support Learning and Development:** The site aims to support cognitive development, particularly in areas such as spatial thinking and problem-solving skills, through engaging gameplay.
+By presenting a simplified and relaxed version of the game, it encourages players to explore and develop their abilities in a stress-free environment.
+- **Foster Creativity and Imagination:** Another objective is to foster creativity and imagination in young players by introducing fun and colorful blocks inspired by popular educational content.
+The game encourages players to experiment with different block arrangements and strategies, sparking their creativity and critical thinking skills.
+- **Promote Family Bonding and Interaction:** The site seeks to promote family bonding and interaction by providing a shared gaming experience that can be enjoyed by both children and adults.
+Through collaborative play and friendly competition, family members can spend quality time together and create lasting memories.
+- **Accessible Across Devices:** Ensuring accessibility across various devices, including mobile phones, tablets, and desktop computers, is a key objective.
+This allows users to enjoy the game seamlessly across different platforms, accommodating their preferences and convenience.

 Move left function not working on button press, console reads: index.html:332 Uncaught ReferenceError: left is not defined
     at HTMLButtonElement.onclick (index.html:332:44)